rfinnie/jekyll-finnie/_posts/2018-08-04-retro-controllers-for-the-retropie.md

 ---
 <img src="{{ site.url }}{{ site.baseurl }}/blog-media/2018/retropie-sn30-pro.jpg" alt="RetroPie computer with 8Bitdo SN30 Pro" class="img-responsive img-rounded img-lg">

-*This post was originally part of a longer planned article about building a RetroPie game system.
-That will be coming later.*
+*This post was originally part of [a longer article about building a RetroPie game system](https://www.finnie.org/2018/09/01/building-a-retropie-game-console/).*

 *Also, let me stress that controller design is a very personal preference, and has been known to cause intense discussions and the occasional bar fight.
 The following are my own opinions.
 Put down your pitchforks.*